214-736-9365 info@electwellness.com

 The Bigger Picture: Wellness Is More Than Exercise

 At Elect Wellness, we believe true health is holistic.
-It’s not just about workouts or meal plans—it’s also about what you don’t put into your body.
+It’s not just about workouts or meal plans.
+It’s also about what you don’t put into your body.
 Microplastics are one of those sneaky toxins that remind us how crucial it is to live intentionally.

 While we may not be able to escape microplastics entirely, we can lower the load.
-Each step you take—whether it’s replacing your child’s plastic toys or choosing a cloth shower curtain—adds up.
+Each step you take, whether it’s replacing your child’s plastic toys or choosing a cloth shower curtain, adds up.
 And when combined with a personalized wellness plan that supports detoxification, brain health, and hormone balance, you’ll be giving your body its best shot at thriving in a less-than-pure world.

 7 Reasons You May Need a Nutritionist to Reach Your Health Goals